Lucie Décosse

-Lucie Décosse (born 6 August 1981 in Chaumont) is a retired female French judoka.
+Lucie Décosse (born 6 August 1981 in Chaumont) is a female French retired judoka.

 Career

 Décosse competed in the half-middleweight (57–63 kg) category until 2008.
 Thereafter, she switched to the middleweight (63–70 kg) category.
 She was ranked number one in the world in both categories.

 Décosse won a total of 13 medals (8 of them gold) at the Olympic Games, the World Judo Championships and the European Judo Championships.
 She won the most important medal of her career – the middleweight (63–70 kg) gold medal – at the 2012 Olympic Games.

 Décosse retired from judo after losing her bronze medal match against South Korea's Kim Seong-Yeon at the 2013 World Judo Championships in Rio de Janeiro.